2. Relevant Listing Rules

 to be unduly restrictive and burdensome.
 Some companies may also find the limit of ten years for the securities under the option to be taken up to be too restrictive to allow them the flexibility to incentivise talents.

-3.11.
-Based on facts and circumstances of individual applicant in Relevant Sectors, the Exchange may at its discretion, grant or reject a waiver from strict compliance with (i) the percentage cap requirement on outstanding share options under a share option scheme and allow a higher cap to be set; and (ii) the ten year limit within which securities must be taken up under the option and allow a longer period to be set.
+3.11 Based on facts and circumstances of individual new applicant in Relevant Sectors, the Exchange may at its discretion, grant or reject a waiver from strict compliance with (i) the percentage cap requirement on outstanding share options under a share option scheme and allow a higher cap to be set; and (ii) the ten year limit within which securities must be taken up under the option and allow a longer period to be set.

 Unestablished Regulatory Environment

-3.13.
-Companies in Relevant Sectors often operate in sectors (e.g. Financial Technology or FinTech) for which local laws and regulations are still evolving, and are still being drafted.
-Some applicants are uncertain as to how to demonstrate to the Exchange that they are in compliance given the evolving regulatory environment in which they operate.
+3.13 Companies in Relevant Sectors often operate in sectors (e.g. Financial Technology or FinTech) for which local laws and regulations are still evolving, and are still being drafted.
+Some new applicants are uncertain as to how to demonstrate to the Exchange that they are in compliance given the evolving regulatory environment in which they operate.

-3.15.
-However, if it is clear in the circumstances of the case that draft regulations affecting the applicant's business will be promulgated in the near future, the Exchange would normally expect the applicant to demonstrate, with the support of a local legal opinion, that it is able to comply with the requirements (and any guidelines) of the draft regulations in the event that the draft regulations are promulgated in the form as set out in public notices of the regulations (e.g. in a government gazette).
+3.15 However, if it is clear in the circumstances of the case that draft regulations affecting the new applicant's business will be promulgated in the near future, the Exchange would normally expect the new applicant to demonstrate, with the support of a local legal opinion, that it is able to comply with the requirements (and any guidelines) of the draft regulations in the event that the draft regulations are promulgated in the form as set out in public notices of the regulations (e.g. in a government gazette).